`

 Examples

-Creating a Cluster: Example The following statement creates a cluster named personnel
+Creating a Cluster: Example The following statement creates a cluster named personnel with the cluster key column department, a cluster size of 512 bytes, and storage parameter values:

-CREATE CLUSTER personnel (department NUMBER(4)) SIZE 512 STORAGE (initial 100K next 50K);
+STORAGE (initial 100K next 50K);

-Cluster Keys: Example The following statement creates the cluster index on the cluster key of personnel
+Cluster Keys: Example The following statement creates the cluster index on the cluster key of personnel:

 CREATE INDEX idx_personnel ON CLUSTER personnel;